 Individuals enrolled into using a specific energy or climate-related technology, service or system.

-A change in global and regional climate patterns apparent from the mid to late 20th century onwards and attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.
+A change in climate patterns apparent from the mid to late 20th century onwards attributed largely to the increased levels of carbon dioxide produced by the use of fossil fuels, with a series of regional and global impacts posing increasing threats to humanity and the planet, and prompting increasing calls for aggressive climate change mitigation.

 The transition to an economic system that sustainably reduces and compensates the emissions of carbon dioxide (CO₂).
 The long-term goal is to create a CO₂-free (net zero) global economy.

-Marketplaces through which regulated entities or individuals either: (a) trade emissions permits (allowances) or offsets in order to meet predetermined regulatory targets, or (b) buy and sell excess energy.
+Marketplaces through which regulated entities or individuals either: (a) buy and sell energy, or (b) trade emissions permits (allowances) or offsets in order to meet predetermined regulatory targets.

-Concerns around the future production, distribution and use of energy and its associated climatic impacts.
+Concerns and visions around the future production, distribution and use of energy and its associated climatic impacts.

 The consumption of energy for human activities, and associated attempts to reduce energy use in everyday life through the adoption of novel and efficient technologies.